Pondicherry Itinerary – So French, yet so Desi

 Located on the Eastern coast of India, it has been under the Dutch, the British and the French rule before being a Union Territory of independent India.
 The French left an indelible mark on the city but its culture is essentially Dravidian.
 The region was successively ruled under great southern kingdoms like the Cholas, the Pallavas, Vijayanagara and the Sultanate of Madurai.
 In the 17th century, the French came to a small fishing village called Putucerri, which roughly translates to “new village” in Tamil.
 They transformed it into a grand port town, Pondicherry.
 It was renamed Puducherry in 2006, but it’s still popularly called by the anglicized name.

 The prime attraction of Pondicherry is its French vibes.
 The pastel-colored residential buildings, cute art cafes and whitewashed monuments reflect an unmistakable essence of French aesthetics.
 It’s like discovering a piece of France in India.
 However, the French colony is just a tiny part of Pondicherry.
 It’s just about 10% of the entire Union Territory is what people refer to as the White town.
-Rest of Pondicherry is Indian at its core.
+The rest of Pondicherry is Indian at its core.
 When I first drove down to Pondicherry, my imaginations ran wild and I thought I will be greeted by those Instagram-friendly French alleys.
 Instead, we drove into the overcrowded streets, large Dravidian-style temples, mosques, and the bazaars.
 That’s just another town in South India for you.

 How to reach Pondicherry?